How to Find the Right Piano Teacher

 Studio Opportunities & Experiences:

 • What genres do they teach?
 Some will focus on classical music, others jazz, and others pop music.
-This will depend on your goals for Nora and Elliott’s piano study, but I recommend learning and studying a variety of music from different genres.
+This will depend on your goals for your child’s piano study, but I recommend learning and studying a variety of music from different genres.
 I value classical music and classical music training because I believe it’s an important foundation for learning and exploring other styles of music, but I also introduce my students to reading lead sheets, playing songs by ear, and learning repertoire in pop, jazz, and contemporary styles.

 • Do they provide opportunities to participate in NYSSMA or other festivals?
 This likely won’t be for a few years, but having access to festivals and opportunities for outside evaluation is an excellent experience for elementary and intermediate students.
 To participate, a piano teacher needs to be a member of the organization.
 Sometimes, you’ll find this more for teachers who are associated with a school, as the school may cover professional dues.
 For instance, I’m not a NYSSMA member, but I can send students to Solo Festival through the school where I teach (a music faculty member serves as the point of contact).